 This issue is pervasive in organizational life.
-So much so that Talent Development magazine recently featured “the fear of feedback” in their February issue.
+So much so that Talent Development magazine featured “the fear of feedback” in a recent issue.

 And in those cases where we can’t avoid feedback, our brain provides strategies to ensure the hurt doesn’t last.
 Cognitive defense mechanisms enable us to reframe the feedback; we often end up taking in only want we want to hear, while simultaneously rejecting anything that doesn’t align with our own view of ourselves.